rabbibotton/clog/tutorial/README.md

 - 21-tutorial.lisp - New CLOG plugin in Common-Lisp
 - 22-tutorial.lisp - CLOG GUI Menus and Desktop Look and Feel
 - 23-tutorial.lisp - Using semaphores to wait for input
-- 24-tutorial.lisp - CLOG WEB containers (in progress)
+- 24-tutorial.lisp - CLOG WEB containers
 - 25-tutorial.lisp - A "local" web app using CLOG WEB
 - 26-tutorial.lisp - A web page and form with CLOG WEB